eosio-eps/EEPs/EEPS/eep-1.md

 Each EEP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the EEP, including the EEP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
-See [below](https://github.com/eoscanada/EEPs/blob/master/EEPS/eep-1.md#eep-header-preamble) for details.
+See [below](#eep-header-preamble) for details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the EEP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
-- Motivation (*optional) - The motivation is critical for EEPs that want to change the EOS.IO protocol.
+- Motivation (*optional) - The motivation is critical for EEPs that want to change the EOSIO protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EEP solves.
 EEP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOS platforms (eos-go, eosjs)
+The specification should be detailed enough to allow competing, interoperable implementations for any of the current EOSIO platforms (eos-go, eosjs)
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Backwards Compatibility - All EEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EEP must explain how the author proposes to deal with these incompatibilities.
 EEP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 - Test Cases - Test cases for an implementation are mandatory for EEPs that are affecting consensus changes.
 Other EEPs can choose to include links to test cases if applicable.